AdobeDocs/campaign-classic.en/help/platform/using/executing-import-jobs.md

 >
 >You can import data without mapping it with the database data using the **[!UICONTROL Import a list]** function.
 The data can then be used exclusively in workflows via the **[!UICONTROL Read list]** object.
 For more on this, refer to [this page](../../workflow/using/read-list.md).

-The import wizard lets you configure an import, define its options (such as data transformation), and launch execution.
+The import assistant lets you configure an import, define its options (such as data transformation), and launch execution.
 It is a series of screens whose content depends on the type of import (simple or multiple) and the operator's rights.

-The import wizard displays after creating a new import job (see [Create import and export jobs](../../platform/using/creating-import-export-jobs.md).
+The import assistant displays after creating a new import job (see [Create import and export jobs](../../platform/using/creating-import-export-jobs.md).

 >[!NOTE]
 >